Advancing Aspect-Based Sentiment Analysis through Deep Learning Models: Related Work

 In addressing these tasks, the motivation lies in achieving a more nuanced and targeted comprehension of sentiment expressions within diverse contexts.
 By refining the understanding of sentiments associated with specific aspects, aspect-based sentiment analysis contributes to enhanced accuracy and applicability in sentiment analysis practices \cite{do2019deep}.
-However, it is essential to acknowledge potential limitations, such as the need for robust methods to handle ambiguous language and context, which opens avenues for further research in advancing the effectiveness of aspect-based sentiment analysis methodologies.
+Recognizing limitations is crucial, particularly in developing robust methods to address ambiguous context, thereby prompting further research to enhance the efficacy of aspect-based sentiment analysis.